azam-izm/dart-flutter-tutorials/Dart Questions & Answers.md

    - Mutable variables
    - Immutable variables (`const` and `final`)

-5.
+5. **Based on Initialization and Nullability**
+   - Nullable variables
+   - Non-nullable variables
+   - late variables

-Each of these categories defines how a variable behaves in terms of scope, accessibility, storage, and mutability.
+Each of these categories defines how a variable behaves in terms of scope, accessibility, storage, mutability, initialization behavior and nullability.

 **===== Dart Questions & Answers =====**